 Bad leadership comes in various degrees, starting with lacking desirable behaviors, moving to missing essential elements, and falling off a cliff when it comes to toxic leadership.
 We address each in turn below.

 There are many things that can “derail” our leadership.
 We can avoid difficult tasks.
 We can be a bottleneck on decisions.
 We can struggle with effective communication, listening, or delegation.
 We can get caught up in firefighting—reacting to events without moving toward a worthy vision.
-We can be too hard or too soft (what we call “steel and velvet” in Triple Crown Leadership).
+We can be too hard or too soft (what we call “steel and velvet” in Triple Crown Leadership book).
 We can be overly rational and not sufficiently emotional, or vice versa.
 We can be impulsive, insecure, or intimidating.
 We can be overly optimistic or pessimistic.
 We can be perfectionist, people pleasers, or procrastinators.
 There are many derailers, and most leaders have multiple derailers.
 Those willing to learn and develop and can turn to coaches, mentors, advisors, feedback, training, books, and more.

 Some modern leadership frameworks can inform this discussion.
 Authentic leadership from Bill George incorporates purpose, values, commitment to relationships, self-discipline, and heart, and these in turn generate passion, connectedness, consistency, and compassion.
 It is easy to see how some leaders may struggle in some of these areas.